susapad/software/README.md

 by Kay Hayen and Nuitka Contributors. https://nuitka.net/index.html

-For more detaills about their license. [read Nuitka's License][nuitka-license]
+For more details about their license, [read Nuitka's License][nuitka-license].

 ### pySerial